No products in the cart.

 3. Spasticity

-This reflex is controlled by the central nervous system.
+This stretch reflex is controlled by the central nervous system.
 Normally, the muscles and the brain communicate with each other in a constant exchange of information.
 This allows the brain to know when to contract the muscles and when to release them.
+However, after a stroke, this communication is often disrupted, which leads to an imbalance of signals in the muscles.

 4. Hemiplegia and Hemiparesis

-Because each side of the brain controls movement on the opposite side of the body (and because strokes typically only affect one side of the brain), paralysis/weakness also typically occurs on one side of the body, opposite to where the stroke occurred.
-For example, if the left side of the brain sustains damage, the right side of the body may become paralyzed or weakened.
+Each hemisphere (half) of the brain controls movement on the opposite side of the body.
+When a stroke affects one side of the brain, paralysis or weakness will generally present on the other side of the body, opposite to where the stroke occurred.
+For example, if a survivor has experienced a stroke in the left side of their brain, they may present with right hemiplegia.

 5. Muscle Atrophy

-How to Restore Muscle Function After Stroke Through Neuroplasticity
+Restoring Muscle Function After Stroke Through Neuroplasticity

 The Benefits of Passive Range-of-Motion Exercise